-Word is spreading about the IPRC thanks to the hundreds of folks who have become involved in the space through membership, library usage, workshops, and outreach programs.
+Word is spreading about the IPRC thanks to the thousands of folks who have become involved in the space through membership, library usage, workshops, and outreach programs.

 Whether in schools or at our center, more folks of all ages are learning about the empowering strength of self-publishing.
 The IPRC is a totally unique place and demand for our services is on the rise.
 Unfortunately, so is the cost of maintaining and improving all that we have and do.

 Network for Good is a secure service, but if you're not comfortable with an online donation, physical checks can be sent to our new address: 1001 SE Division St., Ste 2, Portland, OR 97202.

 Why Give to IPRC?

 The IPRC is unlike any art center, book store, print shop, social event, computer lab, school, copy shop, library, or cafe you've ever been to.
 It combines the best qualities of all those places into a fantastic mix of learning, sharing and creating with reasonably priced workshops, work space & supplies, one of the largest free lending libraries of small press materials in the country, and amazing social and community outreach activities.